lacosta990/Ru_UI/README.md

 > **Maintained** inheriting improvements to common functionality
 > **Deprecated** will be retired in a future update
 > **Retired** removed from repo, no longer updated or packaged with new releases

+## Legacy versions

+The original Trimui Model S version of MinUI (2021/04/03-2021/08/06) has been archived [here](https://github.com/shauninman/MinUI-Legacy-Trimui-Model-S).

+The sequel, MiniUI for the Miyoo Mini (2022/04/20-2022/10/23), has been archived [here](https://github.com/shauninman/MiniUI-Legacy-Miyoo-Mini).

+The return of MinUI for the original Anbernic RG35XX (2023/02/26-2023/03/26) has been archived [here](https://github.com/shauninman/MinUI-Legacy-RG35XX).